opendistro/for-elasticsearch-docs/docs/knn/settings.md

 Setting | Default | Description
 :--- | :--- | :---
 `knn.algo_param.index_thread_qty` | 1 | The number of threads used for graph creation.
+Keeping this value low reduces the CPU impact of the KNN plugin, but also reduces indexing performance.
-`knn.cache.item.expiry.enabled` | false |Whether to remove graphs that have not been accessed for a certain duration from memory.
+`knn.cache.item.expiry.enabled` | false | Whether to remove graphs that have not been accessed for a certain duration from memory.
 `knn.cache.item.expiry.minutes` | 3h | If enabled, the idle time before removing a graph from memory.
 `knn.circuit_breaker.unset.percentage` | 75.0 | The native memory usage threshold for the circuit breaker.
 `knn.circuit_breaker.triggered` | false | True when memory usage exceeds the `knn.circuit_breaker.unset.percentage` value.